steincraig01/YTS.NET/README.md

 System.Diagnostics.Process.Start(Magnet); // Calls Another Program To Download The Movie
 ```

 And that's all I can explain for now.
-If you can make a better documentary about YTS.NET, then please contact me through [NuGet](https://www.nuget.org/packages/YTS.NET).
+Anything wrong with the documentary or the project, please add an issue.